chime-frb-open-data/chime-frb-open-data.github.io/docs/catalog.md

         # The Catalog 1 Data now lives in hdul.
 You can view more information about the file with:
             hdul.info()
         ```

+Tutorial provided by Alice Curtin and Sabrina Berger.